xultaeculcis/kelp-wanted-competition/dev-log.md

 * Implementing image grid logging during eval loop
 * Plot new submission scores
 * Allow experiment name to be passed from command line

+## 2023-12-19

+* Submit more CV split models
+* Finish up plotting image batch
+* Add NDVI grid
+* Fix reordered bands plotting issue
+* Remove IoU from training metrics
+* Used `digiKam` to find if duplicates are indeed present in the data using DEM layer - yup, and a lot of them
+* Need to group duplicates and redesign CV splits